AdrianYip1/7SINS-Systems-Architecture/COMBAT.md

 | Team Manager     | Active + reserve logic | death/swap events | updated lineup |
 | Obstacle System  | Cell blocking and traversal rules | damage/duration updates | cell availability |

-Subsystems do not directly modify each other's internals; changes propagate through events generated during each tick.

 ---

-## 3. Execution Model
+## 3. Battle Flow

-Combat runs on a fixed tick (~0.5s timestep).
+Combat runs on a 0.5s tick loop.

-**Per tick sequence:**

-1. **Tick Controller** advances time accumulator
-2. **Action Queue** selects and dequeues the next action
+For each tick:
+1. Monster action gauges increase
+2. Monsters with full AG choose and execute their actions
+   - If a monster chooses attack as their action, they get pushes into an attacking queue
-3. **Entity State** applies action results (damage, healing, stat modifications)
+3. Damage, healing, stat changes, and movement are applied
-4. **Hazard System** processes active hazards (tick duration, apply effects)
-5. **Team Manager** resolves deaths and triggers auto-swap if needed
-6. **Grid System** updates occupancy and link states if required

-This update order ensures deterministic behavior regardless of frame rate or client performance.
+4. Dead monsters are checked and autoswaping logic is called when needed
+5. The grid updates the cell states afterwards, if anything has changed

 ---